FGPE-Erasmus/gamification-service/README.md

 # FGPE Gamification Service

+This is a Gamification Service for educational contexts.
+It consumes a JSON object adhering to GEdIL schema and uses it to provide the student with a gamified experience leveraging on the activities of the course.

 ## Getting Started

 Docker + Make + Node.js + TypeScript + NestJS + TypeORM + TypeGraphQL + Jest + TSLint + EasyGraphQL Tester